 Nebraska’s Norma Parker, CMA (AAMA) was elected AAMA President in 1999.

 In 2001, Omaha hosted a Regional Conference.

 In 2007, NSMA launched its website, www.nsmaonline.org.

 In August of 2009, President Hipke-Muske, CMA (AAMA), initiated and presided over the first webinar NSMA Board of Directors meeting.

-The first NSMA NSMA Student Scholarship was unveiled at the 2012 Conference.
+The first NSMA NSMA Student Scholarship was awarded at the 2012 Conference.